Worlds of Fun: Halloween Haunt

 Worlds of Fun's history of fall seasonal events began with the Oktoberfest-themed festival, a staple of the park since its opening in 1973.
 Halloween-themed events were introduced in 1992 with the debut of the family-oriented Boo!
 Bash, held over the final two weekends that coincided with the Oktoberfest period.
 Over the following years, the Halloween program expanded in both scope and duration.

 By 1998, the event had developed into two separate components: Boo!
 Blast, designed for younger visitors, and Halloween Haunt, aimed at older guests.
 In 1999, the combined events were officially titled Halloweekends, a name retained until the 2007 rebranding as Halloween Haunt.
 The park's first haunted maze, "Carnival of Carnivorous Clowns," opened in 2003.

 In 2025, Worlds of Fun announced that guests would have to pay an additional fee to enter the haunted mazes during Halloween Haunt, which had previously been included as part of regular admission.
+However, Six Flags later reversed this policy by mid-October at four of their parks, including Worlds of Fun, removing the separate fee and including maze access with park admission for the remainder of the year.